Bottomonium production in pp and heavy-ion collisions: Results

-One possible explanation is the following: If a bottom and an antibottom quark are close to each other in coordinate and momentum space, where the probability that they form a color singlet state is large, the scattering cross section of its constituents with a thermal parton will be suppressed.
+One of the possible origins that our approach does not reproduce the heavy ion data may be the following: If a bottom and an antibottom quark are close to each other in coordinate and momentum space, where the probability that they form a color singlet state is large, the scattering cross section of its constituents with a thermal parton will be suppressed.
 Soft gluons do not see then anymore the individual color charges but only a color singlet.
 Therefore the scattering rate of such a narrow state is lower and so is the probability that it falls apart into a $b$ and a $\bar b$ quark.
-We therefore made calculations in which the scattering rate of $b$ and $\bar b$ with QGP partons is reduced by 80\%, where 80\% is just a free parameter, motivated to get a reasonable agreement with data.
+We therefore made calculations in which the scattering rate of $b$ and $\bar b$ with QGP partons is reduced arbitrarily by 90 \%, motivated to get a reasonable agreement with data.
+In Eq.~(\ref{example}) this reduction is realized by executing the scatterings at $t_1$ and $t_2$ with 10 \% probability by Monte Carlo for the update of Wigner projection.

 The result is presented as red and blue solid line for $\Upsilon$ (1S) and $\Upsilon$ (2S) in Fig.~\ref{raa}.
 One can see that with such a reduction our results agree with the experimental data from the CMS Collaboration~\cite{CMS:2018zza}.

 Such a simplistic reduction is only a very crude approximation.
 In reality the reduction should depend on the quarkonia states, due to their different radii, as well as on the momentum transfer, in other words, the wave length of the exchanged gluon.
 This will be explored in an upcoming publication.
 In the present study we assume the same reduction factor for the ground state as well for excited states.
 Since the dissociation temperature of the excited state is close to $T_c$, the reduction of heavy quark scattering does not influence $R_{AA}$ of $\Upsilon(2S)$ (thin blue lines in Fig.~\ref{raa}).